mrDull/WHFBJJ/README.md

 # Requirements

+1. Install a version that is < 3.x.x of Python.

-Install the dependencies using:
+2. Install the dependencies using:

-1. pip install -r requirements.txt
+- pip install -r requirements.txt

 Dependencies:
 - customtkinter